webcoderz/UNBLOCK.PY/README.md

 ACCESS_KEY = 'xxxx'
 ACCESS_SECRET = 'xxxx'

-just remove the exes and place the correspoding code within the parenthesis.
+just remove the exes and place the correspoding code within the quotes.